040code/040code/_posts/2019-04-02-react-native-navigation-and-clojurescript.md

 happen to think that it is very important to present the user with an experience that is (as much as possible) identical to that of native apps.
 You shouldn't be able to tell from the user experience whether the app was written using native technology or cross platform technology.
-Not even when they update their OS to a new major version.
+Not even when you update your OS to a new major version.
 So if my app uses a navigation stack, it has to be the native one.
 Maybe I'm more sensitive to this then others, but I get really upset by apps that don't support the normal gesture for going back up the navigation stack.
 I also get annoyed when the animation that is used while going